-(4) Frame Openings The following requirements apply:

-General If an opening in an ordinary frame is oversized, or is penetrated by a frame other than an ordinary frame, the line of the ordinary frames is established as if the frame material above and inboard of the opening is not there.
+- (4) Frame Openings The following requirements apply: - (i) General If an opening in an ordinary frame is oversized, or is penetrated by a frame other than an ordinary frame, the line of the ordinary frames is established as if the frame material above and inboard of the opening is not there.

-Proximity Similarly, frame material separating adjacent openings that are within the longest linear dimension of either opening must be treated as if not there when establishing the line of the ordinary frames.
+(ii) Proximity Similarly, frame material separating adjacent openings that are within the longest linear dimension of either opening must be treated as if not there when establishing the line of the ordinary frames.
+Limber holes, snipes, and similar small openings on the edges of ordinary frames are ignored when applying this proximity criterion, provided the separation distance between the opening within the web and the frame-edge opening exceeds the longest frame edge opening in question.

-Criteria for Oversized Openings An opening is oversized if the opening is-

-- (i) Circular Circular in shape with a diameter exceeding 18 inches; - (ii) Oval Oval in shape of a size greater than 15 X 23 inches (i.e., either the minor axis exceeds 15 inches or the major axis exceeds 23 inches, and the oval's area exceeds 255 square inches (345 square inches in a fuel tank)); or - (iii) Any Other Shape Any shape other than circular or oval, whose area exceeds 255 square inches (345 square inches in a fuel tank).
+- (iii) Criteria for Oversized Openings An opening is oversized if the opening is-- - (1) Circular Circular in shape with a diameter exceeding 18 inches; - (2) Oval Oval in shape of a size greater than 15 X 23 inches (i.e., either the minor axis exceeds 15 inches or the major axis exceeds 23 inches, and the oval's area exceeds 255 square inches (345 square inches in a fuel tank)); or - (3) Any Other Shape Any shape other than circular or oval, whose area exceeds 255 square inches (345 square inches in a fuel tank).

-Opening Location An opening that is not oversized may be situated in any location within, or along the outboard edge of, the frame without affecting the line of the ordinary frame, provided the proximity requirements of this section are met.
+(iv) Opening Location An opening that is not oversized may be situated in any location within, or along the outboard edge of, the frame without affecting the line of the ordinary frame, provided the proximity requirements of this section are met.
 A "notch" at the upper edge of a deep transverse frame is considered to be an opening "within" the frame when there is decking present that effectively serves as the flange for the web.

-Installations Through Openings If a deck stiffener or similar structural member passes through an opening that is not oversized, that opening shall be treated in the same manner as an opening that is oversized.
+(v) Installations Through Openings If a deck stiffener or similar structural member passes through an opening that is not oversized, that opening shall be treated in the same manner as an opening that is oversized.
 Under the requirements of § 69.109(p)(1)(i), an intersecting structural member that is used to strengthen the vessel's hull would preclude the frame from being considered as an ordinary frame, regardless of opening size, if it passes through the frame opening.
-NOTE: Piping, ventilation, cabling, shafting and similar items of a non-structural nature may be run through the openings without affecting breadth measurements.
+NOTE: Piping, ventilation, cabling, shafting and similar items of a nonstructural nature may be run through the openings without affecting breadth measurements.